 Pelvic Floor Physiotherapy, Ivanhoe

-Women’s Health Physiotherapy is a specific field of Physiotherapy related to the assessment and management of pelvic floor dysfunction, including but not limited to urinary and faecal incontinence, pelvic organ prolapse and pelvic girdle pain.
+Women’s Health Physiotherapy is a specialised field of Physiotherapy related to the assessment and management of pelvic floor dysfunction, including but not limited to urinary and faecal incontinence, pelvic organ prolapse and pelvic girdle pain.

 Many studies have found that more than 40% of women experience pelvic floor dysfunction at some time in their lives.
-Although extremely common, this is not normal and doesn’t need to be accepted as a way of life.
-The pelvic floor is a group of muscles and like the other muscles in the body, is highly adaptive to strength training.
+Although extremely common, this is not normal and does not need to be accepted as a way of life.
+The muscles of the pelvic floor are just like many other muscles in the human body, and are highly adaptive to strength training.
 Our Physiotherapists are skilfully trained to manage a wide array of pelvic floor symptoms, and will work with and guide you to enhance your pelvic health in both the short and longer term.

 The care and rehab we provide is grounded in the most up to date and high quality evidence whilst offering treatment in a friendly and comfortable environment.
 A thorough assessment involving an internal vaginal examination if appropriate will be performed and used to assess structural changes to the pelvic floor that could be contributing to symptoms.
-A corresponding pelvic floor treatment plan will be developed.
+A corresponding pelvic floor treatment plan will then be developed.

 Pelvic Floor Conditions Commonly Treated:

 Pelvic girdle pain

 Do you have a Pelvic Floor Problem?

 Strengthening the pelvic floor muscles can create a stronger backstop for your urethra (the ‘tap’ that connects to your bladder) allowing you to do movements that increase intra-abdominal pressure E.g. coughing, heavy lifting, without leaking.